unibe-geodata-modelling/2018-settlements-environment/ReadMeLakeLandRatio.txt

 The function "arcpy.Statistics_analysis() is used to summarize the percentage of the lake polygons if there are several different lakes in the same buffer/around the same settlement.
 In the last input in the bracket of the function you have to change the last field name.
 In this case the field name for the settlments was "Fundort".
-You have to replace this with your correspondending field name for the settlement.
+You have to replace this with your correspondending field name for the settlements.
 The field name "Percent_SUM" should be the same since it was newly created in the lines 121 to 124 and you do not need to change it.